Select a Location:

 Call: 620-221-2300

-Welcome to the Emergency Room at WNH
+Welcome to the Emergency Department

 Our commitment to you is to provide excellent care.
 Our ER in Winfield, KS includes a dedicated team of health professionals experienced in caring for patients with a variety of medical emergencies.
 We combine technology with compassion to treat approximately 9,000 patients each year.
-Plus, with our new Fast Track component, patients can expect easier access to non-emergent care right here on our campus.
+Plus, with our new Fast Track component, patients can expect easier access to non-emergent or urgent care right here on our campus.

 It is our goal to provide the highest quality of care.
 In doing so, we are committed to staffing providers in our emergency department 24/7.
 At WNH we consider it a privilege as well as a responsibility to make sure you have a good experience with our hospital.
 We hope the information below will help you understand what you can expect during your visit to our ER.